press0/aws-lambda-eventbarrier/Readme.md

 #### Usage

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.

 #### Roadmap

-See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a list of proposed features (and known issues).
+See the [open issues](https://github.com/press0/aws-lambda-eventbarrier/issues) for a list of proposed features (and known issues).

 #### Contributing

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)